-In our latest Founder Feature, we’re talking with David Watkins, COO of DASH Rides, a leading e-bike subscription platform that’s on a mission to change the way the world moves for good.
+In our latest Founder Feature, we’re talking with David Watkins, CTO of DASH Rides, a leading e-bike subscription platform that’s on a mission to change the way the world moves for good.

 I am currently founder and COO of DASH Rides, a leading e-bike subscription platform.
 By trade, I am a Mechanical Engineer.
 I’ve always had an interest in mobility innovation, and was previously at Jaguar Land Rover.
 I led development on the Range Rover Evoque, taking designs from concept to production.
 Being on the engineering side, it opened my eyes to how the mobility industry was evolving and with the growing focus on sustainability, I saw the potential in e-mobility and took that leap to leave my job.

 I went on to do my MBA at Imperial College and that is where the idea for DASH Rides really kicked off.
 Part of doing an MBA is networking – you get told by all your professors to go and grab coffee with everyone.
 I had reconnected with my former classmate and my now co-founder, Jamie Milroy.
 Coming from different spectrums of entrepreneurship, we both believed that mobility was undergoing a major revolution.
 We saw the growing demand for bikes and the need to achieve a net-zero impact.
 That’s really where our journey began.
 E-bikes are the perfect alternative to mass transport, it’s capabilities go beyond traditional bikes, allowing people to travel further with less effort.
 DASH Rides gives commuters access to top branded e-bikes through leveraging the UK Cycle to Work scheme and working with businesses to help people move around cities.

 Can you tell us about your company and what you’re striving to achieve?